-Are there soil factors that prevent or limit the soil’s use for septic tank absorption fields or sewage lagoons (if public sewer system is not available)?
+- Are there soil factors that prevent or limit the soil’s use for septic tank absorption fields or sewage lagoons (if a public sewer system is not available)?

-- a.
-High water table, either temporary or permanent?
+- High water table, either temporary or permanent?

-- c.
-Drainage – surface ponding or excessive runoff?
+- Drainage – surface ponding or excessive runoff?

 Doing your due diligence could save you thousands of dollars as well as disappointment down the road.
 At True Built Home, we have a number of resources that can help you to make a wise choice.
 There’s much helpful information on our website and we have a network of skilled and educated specialists in the field of site analysis and site development that can help you.
 Contact one of our sales associates for the information you need to get started on building your dream home.